 These are tough times for lots of homeowners, and getting a good grip on what to do with their homes is essential to making smart decisions.

-You’ll find my entries will fall into these general categories.
+You’ll find our entries will fall into these general categories.

 - Design Trends: People probably struggle most with design issues when making home improvement decisions.
 Knowing what the market is doing can help make those decisions easier and give you fresh ideas.